-The National History Challenge is an exciting opportunity to engage with history in a creative way.
+The National History Challenge is an exciting opportunity for primary students (Year 5-6) to engage with history in a creative way.
+The use of imaginative formatting and presentation is highly encouraged.

-- Write an individual research essay of between 800–1000 words, not including the bibliography.
-A great place to start your research is our website Exploring Democracy
+Primary students may submit an individual research essay of between 800-1000 words including the bibliography.
+A great place to commence research is our website which is accessible and interactive.

-Digital presentations must have appropriate software to run and exhibits must be portable, lightweight, demountable and sturdy enough to transport interstate if necessary.
-They must be submitted in a package that is suitable for transport by post or courier and be less than 1 metre square when assembled.
+Presentations must have appropriate software to run and exhibits must be portable, light weight, demountable and sturdy enough to transport.
+They must be submitted in a package that is suitable for transport and be less than 1 metre square when assembled.
 Entries must be succinct and able to be judged within 10 minutes.
 All requirements are fully outlined on the National History Challenge website.